shubham0677/SunshineWeatherApp/README.md

 ##Features

 -> Optimized for tablets.

 -> Uses SQLite Database to store weather data, to avoid fetching data again and again, which saves battery.

 -> Share weather forecast for a day.

 -> Utilizes sync adapter to update database.

 ##API Key required

 This app requires OpenWeatherMap API key to fetch data from the server.

-Get your API key by signing up on http://openweathermap.org, then paste it in gradle.properties file as the value of MyOpenWeatherMapApiKey inside the quotes.
+Get your API key by signing up on http://openweathermap.org, then paste it in gradle.properties file as the value of MyOpenWeatherMapApiKey inside the double quotes.

+##Screens

 ![alt tag] (https://github.com/shubham0677/SunshineWeatherApp/blob/master/screenshots/Screenshot_20160823-135257.png)